Collision of Performance and Music

 Silversides: Excerpt – Exiting the Necker Cube

 “Nori,” he said attempting to regain her attention.
 He was speaking more softly this time, very controlled in a commanding tone he knows gets questions answered.
 He waited for eye contact and brushed at his scalp as though having just walked into a cobweb.
 “Who exactly are you?” and not waiting for an answer, “Where did you come from?”
-Then leaning in closer, “Tell us again, why did you come here?”
+Then leaning in, “Tell us again, why did you come here?”

 Without knowing why, he curled his fingers into his palms